-Many thanks to my sponsor, the Zipper Shop, for sending me some fantastic zippers to work with!
+Many thanks to my sponsor, Zipper Island, for sending me some fantastic zippers to work with!
 Please stop by her shop – she has so many zippers and notions, you’ll feel like a kid in a candy store!

 (And if you want to purchase the The Book of Bags: 30 Stylish Projects for Beautiful Sewn Bags, – from my Amazon affiliate – you’ll see lots of other bag patterns for beginners to try, in addition to the inspiration satchel.)